Last Modified: July 20, 2014

 Amateurs typically purchase an antenna with a power rating perhaps twice their transceiver's capability.
 That's a step in the right direction, but the truth is, there will still be I2R losses turning transmit power into heat.
 Thus it behooves you to choose an antenna which has considerably more power handling capability than you plan to use.
 However, there is a caveat.
 Far too many antenna manufacturers over-rate the power handling of their antennas.

-As I point out in the Amplifier Care & Feeding article, here are a few antennas to avoid.
-Any vinyl covered one especially those with large metal end caps; Any screwdriver antenna with more than 10 turns per inch, or smaller than 2 inches in diameter, or wound with less than size 14 awg wire.
+As pointed out in the Amplifier Care & Feeding article, some antenna types should be avoided.
+For example: Any vinyl covered one especially those with large metal end caps; Any screwdriver antenna with more than 10 turns per inch, or smaller than 2 inches in diameter, or wound with less than size 14 awg wire.
 This includes stubby screwdrivers (except the 680S Scorpion), any Hamstick®, any Hustler®, the Opek®, and any antenna where the loading coil is mounted higher than 60% of its length.

 Resistive ground losses are in series with the other resistive antenna losses (conductor, coil Q, and radiation resistance).
 As the power is increased, the ground losses also increase.
 Remember the formula for power loss is I2R.
 What this says is, the more ground loss there is, the higher the transmit power can be before excessive power losses damage or destroy any given (power rated) antenna.
 In any case, reducing ground losses is the holy grail of mobile operation as alluded to below!